cms-DQM/dqmgui_frontend/readme.md

  ### Change a dataset

 1. Select a new dataset name from the **dropdown list**, which is open when you click on a dataset field.
-Options in dropdown list depend on slected run number.
+Options in dropdown list depend on selected run number.
 It means that all datasets in this list have **selected run number**.
 2. Use **blue arrows**.
 They let browsing through prev/next dataset names.
 If a left arrow is grey it means that the current dataset name is the first in the list of available dataset, so you cannot go further.
 The same with a right arrow- it becomes grey when a current run number is the last in the list of available datasets.
 ![ME count](public/images/dataset_select_fields.png)